 Vitali Ogorodnikov, Architecture Reporter [STORIES]

 Vitali’s life has revolved around architecture and urbanity for almost as long as he can remember.
 Hailing from Rostov-on-Don, Russia, Vitali got his first taste of New York when he moved to Brooklyn in 1999.
 Having lived in North Jersey, Philadelphia, and Japan since then, Vitali is back in the City with a Bachelor’s of Architecture degree.
 Aside from his roles as a writer and photographer for YIMBY, Vitali is a full-time architectural project manager, an Emporis editor and photographer, a Council for Tall Buildings and Urban Habitat editor board member, and an active Emerging New York Architects participant.
+Vitali has been a member of YIMBY staff since 2015.

-Reid Wilson, Editorial Assistant [STORIES]
+Reid Wilson, Construction Reporter [STORIES]

-Jose Hernandez, Staff Illustrator
+Jose Hernandez, Architectural Illustrator

 Jose is an architectural illustrator who creates YIMBY’s illustrations of the New York skyline of the future.